-Administrative Activity.
-Information and assistance in support of participant direction are furnished as an administrative activity.

-Specify (a) the types of entities that furnish these supports; (b) how the supports are procured and compensated; (c) describe in detail the supports that are furnished for each participant direction opportunity under the waiver; (d) the methods and frequency of assessing the performance of the entities that furnish these supports; and, (e) the entity or entities responsible for assessing performance:
+stance in support of participant direction are furnished as an stance in support of participant direction are furnished as an stance in support of participant direction are furnished as an stance in support of participant direction are furnished as an the supports; (b) how the supports are procured and compensated; (c) and for each participant direction opportunity under the waiver; (d) the mance of the entities that furnish these supports; and, (e) the entity or e n

-k.
-Independent Advocacy (select one).

-O No. Arrangements have not been made for independent advocacy.
+- k.
+Independent Advocacy (select one). - ${\sf O}{\sf No.}$ Arrangements have not been made for independent advocacy. - Yes.

-• Yes.
 Independent advocacy is available to participants who direct their services.